 Decision making helps us to deal constructively with decisions about our lives.
-This can have consequences for health if young people actively make decisions about their actions in relation to health by assessing the different options, and what effects different decisions may have similar thinking can help us to respond adaptively and with flexibility to the situations of our daily lives.
+This can have consequences for health if young people actively make decisions about their actions in relation to health by assessing the different options, and what effects different decisions may have similar.